mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 She sighed and pulled out a cloth wrapping from her sling bag and threw it at him.

-"Bandage yourself up and come back into the Great Pavilion.
+"Bandage yourself up and come back into the Great Dome.
 Shinna will speak to you."

 "I have nothing to talk about."